dopamine/lateralstories/call-for-participants.md

 This project needs YOUR help to continue collecting and sharing career stories from across the design industry.

-Please share this far and wide to your friends and colleagues — the more people this reaches outside of my network, the better the project will be.
+Please share this far and wide to your friends and colleagues — the more people this reaches outside of our network, the better the project will be.

 ### Can YOU help?